 - Images that contain meaningful alternative text

-- Links that are visually distinct and link text clearly describes their purpose
+- Links that are visually distinct and link text that clearly describes purpose

-- Text alternatives provided for any audio and/or video content
+- Text alternatives provided for any audio or video content

 - Forms and other interactive elements that can be submitted/operated without use of a mouse or other pointing device